The private skills registry for your team

 GitHub-native

-Skills live in your repo as SKILL.md files.
+Skills live in your repo as SKILL.md files — the open Agent Skills format.
 Full git history.
 No vendor lock-in.
 GitHub is the source of truth.

 Pack system